 Simple ingredients make this dish very accessible and affordable for any budget.

 - Petite Sirloin - I like to use petite sirloin for this dish as it's quite affordable.
 It also allows me to use several pieces diced with little fat or bone.
 You may also use top or bottom round or really any beef you choose.
 Once we begin to cook the small pieces, it will become tender and melt in your mouth.
-Another option is to use beef shank and boil it for several hours with aromatics: cinnamon, bay leaf, seasonings for 2-2.5 hours until meat is fall apart tender.

 - Peas - This is the time for your frozen veggies to shine!
 Frozen peas are used in this dish for a few reasons - fresh peas are hard to come by and for the quantity you need, it's more affordable.
 I really love Trader Joe's frozen peas as they are always sweet.
 Find a brand that you love and keep a stash on hand!